 Federal tax on completed gifts from one person to another.
-There is currently an annual exclusion of $15,000 applying to each gift of a present interest from a donor to each donee.
-Each U.S. citizen and/or resident also has an $11,700,000 (in 2021, indexed for inflation thereafter) lifetime Gift Tax Exclusion under current law.
+There is currently an annual exclusion of $16,000 applying to each gift of a present interest from a donor to each donee.
+Each U.S. citizen and/or resident also has an $12,060,000 (in 2022, expected to be 12,960,000 for 2023, indexed for inflation thereafter) lifetime Gift Tax Exclusion under current law.
 Neither Virginia, Maryland nor D.C. currently impose a Gift Tax.

 An Irrevocable Trust established to act as the repository of gifts to its beneficiaries, drafted such that the gifts to the Trust will be excluded from the donor’s taxable estate at death.
 (See “Crummey Trust”.)

 The person who establishes a Trust.
 Also referred to as the “Trustor”, and sometimes referred to as the “Settlor” or the “Trustmaker” of the Trust.

 The total value, for estate tax purposes, of everything in which one has an ownership interest at the time of death.

 Court proceeding initiated to supervise management of the personal affairs (e.g. living accommodations, nursing home selection) of a minor or an incapacitated person.
 In some states the term “guardianship” also refers to the procedure used to manage property and legal affairs of such a person.
 (Referred to in some states, e.g. Virginia, as a “Conservatorship.”)

 The person entitled to distribution of an asset or property interest under applicable state law, in the absence of a Will or Trust.
 (Note that “heir” and “beneficiary” are not synonymous, though they may refer to the same individual in a particular case.)
 Your heirs are the ones who will inherit your property if you die with no valid Will or Trust in effect.